Almost 8 months out.

 Since the big day I took a few months off to focus on recovery.
 I followed the rules, didn’t lift anything heavy, and kept a food journal.

-3 months in a I started exploring with new foods, the gym, and even travel.
+3 months in I started exploring with new foods, the gym, and even travel.
 With every small success came confidence.

 Today I’m almost 8 months out and…